bahmutov/snap-shot-core/README.md

 The newlines will be trimmed automatically when loading the snapshot value.

+## Other snapshot directory

+Run the code with `SNAPSHOT_DIR=test/_snapshots` to configure the directory of the snapshots.

 ## Debugging

 Run the code with `DEBUG=snap-shot-core` option to see more log messages.